How to Prevent Malaria

-Manage your risk of malaria properly by planning your travelling and checking the risk where you’re going
+Manage your risk of malaria properly by planning your travels and checking the risk where you’re going

-Insect and mosquito repellents should be used and should be applied before sunscreen
+Insect and mosquito repellents should be used and should be applied after sunscreen

-Stay covered up, make sure you’re behind screen doors or windows at night, and always use a insecticide bed net
+Stay covered up, make sure you’re behind screen doors or windows at night, and always use bed net treated with insecticide

 Going to an exotic destination soon?
 Have you checked whether the region is a malaria risk area?